shawnoster/notes-public/dnd.wintersail.md

 ---

-## Have Fun!
+## Have Fun

 You've arrived in Wintersail and it's everything they said and more.
 As you soak in the sights and views you see a pensive-looking gnome pushing her way through the welcoming crowd of visitors and vendors.
 Before you can move out her way she slaps a strong palm against your chest, almost exploding, "Welcome!
 Welcome!
 Oh thank the currents you're finally here!
 Yes, yes, soak it all in, isn't our town just wonderful?
 Agreed?
 Good, wonderful, this way, soak and walk as I always think in my head".

 Shezem catchs you up with a non-stop stream of information.
-She owns one of the larger resorts, a few taverns, a smattering of food carts and is part investor in a few of the higher quality merchent storefronts.
+She owns one of the larger resorts, a few taverns, a smattering of food carts and is part investor in a few of the higher quality merchant storefronts.

-After she'd made it very clear, and you'd made the correct noises back, that normally her establishment is as efficent as a kobold death trap she explained that she was having trouble with one of her guests staying past their welcome and needed some outside help in conviencing her to leave.
+After she'd made it very clear, and you'd made the correct noises back, that normally her establishment is as efficient as a kobold death trap she explained that she was having trouble with one of her guests staying past their welcome and needed some outside help in convincing her to leave.

 She explains about the Dragon Turtle, the Rite of Tides, the possible end of the world, and that the dragon can't stay sober long enough to be sensible and has stopped seeing anyone on her staff, in her family, or that she's sat next to for too long.